 To retain our client’s satisfaction, I have refunded half of the session cost to our client and apologized for the inconvenience.

 For future reference, I have created an inventory for all the sessions along with the resources required for execution.
 I have also prepared a checklist for each of our sessions and I will ensure to check for all the requirements enlisted in the list before leaving for the upcoming sessions.

-I understand that I cannot undo negative feedback marked in our record, but I assure that it will never repeat.
+I understand that I cannot undo negative feedback marked in our record, but I assure you that it will never repeat.

 I thank you for your timely intervention and for covering up for the activity, during the session, to minimize the damage to our organization’s reputation.
 I commit to being more careful.

 Thank you for your understanding.
 Kindly suggest if any further remedial measures need to be taken.

 File: Word (.docx) 2007+ and iPad Size 19 Kb | Download

 I [name] am writing to apologize for a mistake I made on [date].
 Sir as you know that the holidays are around the corner and we are having an end-of-season sale hence, there is a huge increase in the number of orders being placed online, at the company’s website.
 It is my job to confirm the orders by calling the customers on the phone number they have provided while placing the order and after confirming the orders, I forward them to the [name] department.